 Note: This portion is redacted because of the wanna-be commenter‘s insistence on cramming the “gender critical mom’s” blog down our throats, against our will, despite the fact we have made it clear that we feel that such blogs are NOT true Lesbian allies.

-The wanna-be commenter goes on to give an example posted on said blog which (allegedly) refutes Dirt’s (correct!) assertion that males who are transitioning are NOT coercing Lesbians into sex with them.
+The wanna-be commenter goes on to give an example posted on said blog which (allegedly) refutes Dirt’s (correct!) assertion that transgender individuals are NOT coercing Lesbians into sex with them.

-I won’t belabor that particular point again here, since Dirt has already covered it more than once, except to say that I have no doubt that there are males out there who are attempting to coerce females into sexual situations with them.
+I won’t belabor that particular point again here, since Dirt has already covered it more than once, except to say that I have no doubt that there are a variety of people out there who are attempting to coerce females into sexual situations with them.

 The problem is, the example given by our wanna-be commenter does NOT, in fact, refute Dirt’s statement.